cseduashraful/PRISM/README.md

 We built the Sampler on cuda 11.8

-# Address temporal discontinuity using aggregation
+# Address Intra-batch Temporal Discontinuity using Aggregation